 Hours and Directions

-The “Directions” function, however, is helpful because it gives the address and GPS coordinates of Universal Orlando.
+The “Directions” function gives the address and GPS coordinates of Universal Orlando.
 You can also select to use Apple or Google Maps straight from the app.

-All in all, the new official Universal Orlando app is a big improvement over its predecessor, and the free (and expanded) resort-wide wifi is certainly a worthy companion.
+All in all, this new official Universal Orlando app is a big improvement over its predecessor, and the free (and expanded) resort-wide wifi is certainly a worthy companion.